alaphiwase2002-glitch/ALAPH/README.md

 Accommodation options range from university-hostels to private apartments, with shared apartments being a popular choice for budget-conscious students.
 Public transport is widely available, including metro, buses, and ride-sharing services like Yandex.Taxi and Uber.
 Cultural immersion is a significant aspect of the student experience, with opportunities to explore Russia's art, architecture, and cuisine.
 The Russian winter offers a chance to enjoy the country's natural beauty, while the summer allows for outdoor exploration.
 Overall, studying medicine in Russia provides a rewarding educational experience with the added benefits of a rich cultural environment and a supportive community of international peers
+`A Day in the Life of an MBBS Student in Russia: What to Expect`